zju-vipa/Odyssey/README.md

 2. **MC-Crawler**

-   Crawling Minecraft game information from Minecraft Wiki, and store data in markdown format.
+   Crawling Minecraft game information from Minecraft Wiki and storing data in markdown format.

 3. **MineMA-Model-Fine-Tuning**